Anterior Ankle Impingement

 Background and Clinical Presentation

-Figure 1: Location of Pain in Anterior Ankle Impingement
+Imaging Studies in Anterior Ankle Impingement

-In early anterior ankle impingement, MRI may demonstrate inflammation or fluid accumulation in the front of the ankle joint.
-Later, the bone spurs at the front of the ankle can be seen on an ankle x-ray taken from the side (lateral view).
+Bone spurs at the front of the ankle can be seen on an ankle x-ray taken from the side (lateral view).
+They typically appear as a bony “beak” extending from the front of the ankle joint.
+These spurs serve to physically block upward ankle motion (Figure 2).
 The size of the bone spur can vary from very small to quite large (Figure 3).
 X-rays may also demonstrate mild, moderate, or even severe ankle arthritis.

-Non-Operative Treatment
+Non-Operative Anterior Ankle Impingement Treatment

 - Use of a Slightly Elevated Heel: Using a shoe with 1-1.5” heel (or adding a heel lift inside the shoe) means that the foot does not need to come up as far in the course of normal walking.
 Therefore, less impingement occurs and patients will tend to be less symptomatic.